 1. His name was not really “Leonardo da Vinci”

-Leonardo had no surname in the modern sense.
-His birth name – Lionardo di ser Piero da Vinci – means “Leonardo, (son) of ser Piero from Vinci.”
+Leonardo’s full name at birth was Lionardo di ser Piero da Vinci, which means “Leonardo, (son) of ser Piero from Vinci.”

 To his contemporaries he was known just as Leonardo or “Il Florentine” – since he lived near Florence.

 2. He was an illegitimate child – fortunately